nATHANnSil/nATHANnSil/README.md

 - 👋 Hello There!
-I’m @nATHANnSil.
+I’m @nATHANnSil (nATHANn Sil is my gamertag on Xbox).
 My real name is Nathan Oliveira, I'm 19 years old and I'm from Belo Horizonte, Brazil;
 - 👀 I’m interested in several things for exemple: airplanes (comercial airplanes), cars (super and hypercars), environment (green energy), games (FPS and races) and technologies (programming) ;
 - 🌱 I’m currently learning Java, and improving my knowledge in C;